Underground film: Latter-day cinema

 In the early 1990s, the legacy of the Cinema of Transgression carried over into a new generation, who would equate "underground cinema" with transgressive art, ultra-low-budget filmmaking created in defiance of both the commercialized versions of independent film offered by newly wealthy distributors like Miramax and New Line, as well as the institutionalized experimental film canonized at major museums.
 This spirit defined the early years of underground film festivals (like the New York Underground Film Festival, Chicago Underground Film Festival, Boston Underground Film Festival, Sydney Underground Film Festival, Hamilton Underground Film Festival, Toronto's Images Festival, and others), zines like Film Threat, as well as the works of filmmakers like Craig Baldwin, Jon Moritsugu, Carlos Atanes, Johnny Terris, Sarah Jacobson, and Bruce La Bruce.
-In London the Underground resurgence emerged as a movement of Underground cinema clubs which included the radical open access group the Exploding Cinema.
+In London, the Underground resurgence emerged as a movement of Underground cinema clubs which included the radical open access group the Exploding Cinema.

 By the late 1990s and early 2000s, the term had become blurred again, as the work at underground festivals began to blend with more formal experimentation, and the divisions that had been stark ones less than a decade earlier now seemed much less so.
-If the term is used at all, it connotes a form of very low budget independent filmmaking, with perhaps transgressive content, or a lo-fi analog to post-punk music and cultures.
+If the term is used at all, it connotes a form of very low-budget independent filmmaking, with perhaps transgressive content, or a lo-fi analog to post-punk music and cultures.

-A recent development in underground filmmaking can be observed through the Lower East Side based film production company ASS Studios.
-Founded in 2011 by writer Reverend Jen and filmmaker Courtney Fathom Sell, the group avoided most modern methods of production, choosing to shoot all of their work on an outdated Hi 8 format and usually with no-budget.
+A recent development in underground filmmaking can be observed through the Lower East Side–based film production company ASS Studios.
+Founded in 2011 by writer Reverend Jen and filmmaker Courtney Fathom Sell, the group avoided most modern methods of production, choosing to shoot all of their work on an outdated Hi8 format and usually with no budget.
 Utilizing many New York based performers, their work generally contained camp elements and taboo themes.
-These films were commonly screened at venues & bars in and around New York City.
+These films were commonly screened at venues and bars in and around New York City.

 Underground versus cult

 The term "underground film" is occasionally used as a synonym for cult film (as in the case of films like Eating Raoul).
 Though there are important distinctions between the two, a significant overlap between these categories is undeniable.
-The films of Kenneth Anger, for example, could arguably be described as underground while a studio film like Heathers (New World Pictures) may have a cult following, but could not be accurately described as an underground film.
+The films of Kenneth Anger, for example, could arguably be described as underground while a studio film like Heathers (New World Pictures) may have a cult following but could not be accurately described as an underground film.